pcd15/export_pkg/README.md

 # exportsgalore
-###### A package that facilitates API calls to UN Comtrade and the International Monetary Fund to gather macroeconomic export data
 Built upon Python modules that call JSON RESTful API to gather macroeconomic data, this package offers a streamlined interface through which you can request and subsequently analyze vast amounts of macroeconomic data from sources including UN Comtrade and the International Monetary Fund (IMF).
 Below is a step-by-step guide detailing effective use of this program.
 (This package was built to supplement a [research project](https://github.com/pcd15/Econ-Sanctions/blob/main/README.md) led by Morad Bali at Duke University's Nicholas School of the Environment.
 The link provided offers further resources to tidy the data that this package writes.)
 ## Running the Program
 ### Comtrade